ksturgeon/auth-demo/README.md

 1. Unzip the business.json.gzip file 'gunzip business.json.zip'

-2. If needed, run the setup-user.sh script to add a user and group 'user1:group1' - not necessary if you have other users configured.
+2. If needed, run the setup-user.sh script to add a user and group 'user1:group1' - not necessary if you have other users configured in the cluster.

 3. Modify the setup-data.sh script - replace the IP address in the sqlline command with one of the drillbit IPs for your cluster